-Just like anything in your indoor space, if your air conditioner isn’t cleaned properly or taken care of, there’s a good chance that dirt and dust will accumulate.
+Just like anything in your indoor space, if your air conditioner isn’t cleaned properly or taken care of, there’s a good chance that dirt and dust will develop.
 And because components of your air conditioner aren’t right in front of you, cleaning them can often go overlooked.

 It’s also possible that a little critter navigated into your duct system and died.
-You can turn off your air conditioner and either give our team or pest control a call to come and retrieve the animal.
+You can turn off your air conditioner and either give our team or pest control a call to come and get the animal.

 What can I do?